foundersandcoders/express-and-testing-workshop/README.md

   etc. `supertest` will allow you to make requests to your server and expect certain results.
-* Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and Learning the docs is probably half of what it means to be a good js developer.
+* Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and learning to use the docs is probably half of what it means to be a good js developer.

-* You will note that I have snuck promises into this workshop as they are an extremely common and important tool for handling asynchronicity and are well on their way to replacing callbacks
+* You will note that I have snuck promises into this workshop as they are an extremely common and important tool for handling asynchronicity and are well on their way to replacing callbacks.
+* you won't be expected to use these but I have used then to make the queries so take a look, please ask if any of it is unclear.